ShahjahanMirza/ShahjahanMirza/README.md

 😏 Also, i have a certificate of Databases and Sql for Data Science from Coursera

-🥰 Currently, I'm doing Data Science from IBM skills network on Coursera
+🥰 I completed Data Science from IBM on Coursera certification

-🤑 Looking forward to move towards Machine Learning
+🤑 Moving towards Machine Learning
 ## License

  - [IBM Data Science](https://coursera.org/share/ff51c725eca09d33396e564f7c95c04d)